naragurgel/workout_prescription/README.md

 - Ability to update and create users within program vs django admin
 - Ability for staff users to sort and filter workouts by exercises or clients
 - Quick way to clone workouts so they are quicker to create
-- Ability to sort and filter exercices
+- Ability to sort and filter exercises
 - Ability to sort and filter workout items

 ## Testing